geopython/pywps/docs/process.rst

 :class:`pywps.app.WPSResponse` object as parameters.
 In our case, we calculate the buffer around each vector feature using `GDAL/OGR library <http://gdal.org>`_.
-We will not got much into the details, what you should note is how to get inut data from the :class:`pywps.app.WPSRequest` object and how to set data as outputs in the :class:`pywps.app.WPSResponse` object.
+We will not got much into the details, what you should note is how to get input data from the :class:`pywps.app.WPSRequest` object and how to set data as outputs in the :class:`pywps.app.WPSResponse` object.